Global19-atlassian-net/BindingCalculator/README.md

 Installation
 ------------
-To download this version of the binding calculator, use the ZIP button to download a zip file containing this README file, a RELEASENOTES file describing changes between versions, as well as a single-file version of the calculator named Calculator.html
+To download the latest version of the binding calculator, use the "Download ZIP" button to download a zip file containing this README file, a RELEASENOTES file describing changes between versions, as well as a single-file version of the calculator named Calculator.html

 1. Copy the Calculator.html file to a location on your computer like your Desktop, Applications or your Documents folder.
-2. Then double click
-on that file to launch the calculator in your browser.
+2. Double-click the file to launch the calculator in your browser.

 Browser Compatibility
 ---------------------
-The recommended web browsers to use with the Binding Calculator are Firefox browser and Chrome browser.
-Safari browser, including mobile Safari, will also work although we have not tested it as extensively.
+The recommended web browsers to use with the Binding Calculator are the Firefox and Chrome browsers.
+The Safari browser, including mobile Safari, will also function although we have not tested it extensively.

 Opening Calculator.html in Chrome and Safari will always show the